The Enneagram is the rage, but most people don’t know how to use it.

 It’s worth it to learn your Enneagram Type.

 Many people, even some Enneagram trainers, use the theory that you can be three or more types.
-Yes, each of us have aspects of a few or even all of the nine types, but it’s confusing to be more than one personality!
+Yes, each of us has aspects of a few or even all of the nine types, but it’s confusing to be more than one personality!
 If you settle on the one type that best describes you, then your unique Enneagram Map and its benefits will open up to you.

 Download our free coaching tool, “Finding Your Enneagram Type.”